covid-19-impact-lab/sid/docs/source/reference_guides/params.rst

 <https://estimagic.readthedocs.io/en/latest/optimization/params.html>`_ in estimagic,
 before you continue.

-`params` has a two level index.
-The first level is a category, the second is a name.
+`params` has a three level index.
+The first level is a category, the second is the subcategory, the third is a name.

 Currently, we have the following categories:

 - `assortative_matching`